 UTS:ACRI’s Management Committee monitors the Institute’s activities and performance, and approves the budget and strategic direction of UTS:ACRI’s research and other programs.

-The Management Committee is headed by UTS Deputy Vice-Chancellor (International and Advancement) Professor William Purcell and comprises Deputy Vice-Chancellor (Research) Professor Glenn Wightwick, UTS Director of International Leo Mian Liu, ACRI Director Professor the Hon Bob Carr, ACRI Deputy Director Professor James Laurenceson and UTS Law Faculty Associate Professor and Director of Courses Colin Hawes.
+The Management Committee is headed by UTS Deputy Vice-Chancellor (International) Ian Watt and comprises Deputy Vice-Chancellor (Innovation and Enterprise) Professor Glenn Wightwick, Vice President, Global Partnerships & Director, UTS International Leo Mian Liu, ACRI Acting Director Professor James Laurenceson and UTS Law Faculty Associate Professor and Director of Courses Colin Hawes.

 The role of the ACRI Advisory Board is to provide advice for the ACRI Management Committee's consideration.

-- Professor the Hon Bob Carr, Director, Australia-China Relations Institute, University of Technology Sydney
+- Professor James Laurenceson, Acting Director, Australia-China Relations Institute, University of Technology Sydney

 - Professor Jocelyn Chey AM, Australia-China Institute for Arts and Culture, Western Sydney University

 - Mr Berkeley Cox, Chief Executive Partner, King & Wood Mallesons

 - Dr Jane Golley, Deputy Director, Australian Centre on China in the World, Australian National University